 It is now ten months after saying goodbye to my dad, I still find every day an emotional rollercoaster.
 Some mornings I wake up and I feel like I can take on the world and other days I want to burst into tears.
 If I am really honest, even on good days a dark cloud can enter and change my mood completely.
 It can be something as simple as a throwaway comment from someone to some news that I wish I could tell him.

 Adam and I are in the process of buying a house on a new development.
 We fell in love with it from the moment we visited the show home.
-As much as I am excited about living with himand enjoying planning the fixtures and fittings together, I can’t help but find the moment tinged with sadness that my dad isn’t here to share this moment with us.
+As much as I am excited about living with Adam and planning are futures together.
+I can’t help but find the moment tinged with sadness that my dad isn’t here to share this moment with us.